History of archery: Europe

 At the start of the medieval period, shortbows were used for both hunting and warfare.
 Medieval shortbows were structurally similar to ancient bows, but new construction materials significantly increased their usefulness.
 With a range of about 100yds a shortbow had the ability to kill or injure an unarmoured man at close range, but were often ineffective against armour.
 Vikings made extensive use of shortbows both on land and at sea, but other early medieval armies less so, with some notable exceptions.
-Both sides used archers at the Battle of Hastings, and the Norman archers struck a decisive blow by firing their arrows into the air and (avoiding shields and armour which they could not penetrate) and wounding Saxon King Harold.
+Both sides used archers at the Battle of Hastings, and the Norman archers struck a decisive blow by firing their arrows into the air (avoiding shields and armour which they could not penetrate) and wounding Saxon King Harold.
 The shortbow remained the primary ranged weapon throughout early medieval Europe.
 Archers were usually unarmoured, and were typically peasants or townsmen rather than nobles or men-at-arms.

 Around the tenth century the crossbow was introduced in Europe.
 Crossbows generally had a longer range, greater accuracy and more penetration than the shortbow, but suffered from a much slower rate of fire.
 Unlike the longbow they did not require special skill or strength to use effectively.
 They were also controversial, attracting stigma to those who used them, and were outlawed by the Lateran Council of 1139.
 Despite this, crossbows were used in the early Crusades, with models having a range of 300 yds and being able to penetrate armour or kill a horse.
 They fired short metal bolts rather than arrows.
 The French army relied substantially on the crossbow in late medieval times.

+The longbow first appeared in Europe in the 13th century, although similar weapons were described in antiquity.
+It did not appear with any frequency until the 14th.
+Like their shortbow predecessors longbow archers were more likely to be peasants or yeomen than men-at-arms.
+The longbow had a similar range and penetration as the crossbow, but a much higher rate of fire.
+It also required more skill and strength to use effectively than a crossbow.
+Its lack of accuracy at long ranges made it a mass weapon rather than an individual one.
+During the late medieval period the English army famously relied on massed archers armed with the longbow.